MichaIng/DietPi-Docs/docs/software/bittorrent.md

     1. Run `dietpi-services` from console
     2. Select `lidarr`
     3. Select `Edit`
-    4. Uncomment (remove leading `#`) the line, starting with `ReadWritePaths=``
+    4. Uncomment (remove leading `#`) the line, starting with `ReadWritePaths=`
     5. Add your custom path to the end of this line, separated by one space
     6. Press `CTRL+o` buttons to save and `CTRL+x` to exit

 === "Link databases to RAM"

-    Link the Lidarr info/settings database to RAM to increase access performance, reduce disk I/O and avoide constant external HDD spinning due to the very regular access to these files:
+    Link the Lidarr info/settings database to RAM to increase access performance, reduce disk I/O and avoid constant external HDD spinning due to the very regular access to these files:
     <https://dietpi.com/phpbb/viewtopic.php?f=8&t=5828>

 === "Recommended: Protect your privacy with a VPN"

-    Although we enable forced encryption on all our BitTorrent clients, if you wish to ensure complete privacy and peice of mind for all your downloaded content, using a VPN is critical.
+    Although we enable forced encryption on all our BitTorrent clients, if you wish to ensure complete privacy and piece of mind for all your downloaded content, using a VPN is critical.
-    We highly recommend [***NordVPN***](../vpn/#dietpi-nordvpn-openvpn-and-dietpi-gui-for-nordvpn-users) as it offers unlimited bandwidth, zero logging and upto 6 devices on a single account.
+    We highly recommend [***NordVPN***](../vpn/#dietpi-nordvpn-openvpn-and-dietpi-gui-for-nordvpn-users) as it offers unlimited bandwidth, zero logging and up to 6 devices on a single account.
     ![DietPi download software VPN NordVPN](../assets/images/dietpi-software-vpn-nordvpn-logo.png){: style="width:200px"}

 ## CouchPotato - Automatically download movies